PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* Secrets like passwords and PIN codes should be kept secret and not disclosed to anyone apart Yourself.
+* Secrets like passwords and PIN codes have to be kept secret and not disclosed to anyone apart Yourself.
 Person should not carry those Secrets in clear text in Public environment.
-* Investment Clients should use official companies who are registred and have certificate & permission to do their business.
+* Investment Clients have to use official companies who are registred and have certificate & permission to do their business.
 * Email Service could be configured without more secure protocols and data could be passed through insecure routes over a net.
 Interception of data while routing and transfer could lead into a data loss.
 ```